Thermochemistry and Calorimetry

 Data from calorimetry experiments can be used to calculate the following:

-- Enthalpy Change (ΔH): The enthalpy change is the heat absorbed or released by a chemical reaction.
+- Enthalpy Change (ΔH): The enthalpy change is the heat absorbed or released by a chemical reaction or physical process at constant pressure.

-- Entropy Change (ΔS): The entropy change is the change in disorder of a system after a reaction.
+- Entropy Change (ΔS): The entropy change is the change in disorder of a system after a reaction or process.

-- Gibbs Free Energy Change (ΔG): The Gibbs free energy change is the maximum amount of work that can be done by a reaction at constant temperature and pressure.
+- Gibbs Free Energy Change (ΔG): The Gibbs free energy change is the maximum amount of work that can be done by a reaction or process at constant temperature and pressure.
+A negative ΔG indicates a spontaneous process.

 Applications